Easy Avocado Hummus

-Rich and creamy Avocado Hummus Recipe that’s a slightly better version of hummus.
+Rich and creamy Avocado Hummus that’s a slightly better version of hummus.
 A perfect side dish to complement any meal, and a great on-the-go snack with veggies.

 top view hummus with pita chips